pivotal/docs-tap/supply-chain/about.hbs.md

 It is not intended for production environments, and VMware cannot guarantee compatibility or migration support between Tanzu Application Platform v1.8 and Tanzu Application Platform v1.9.

-## Structure of these docs
+## Documentation structure

-These docs are organized into the following sections:
+The Tanzu Supply Chain documentation is organized into the following sections:

 - [Platform Engineering with Supply Chain](./platform-engineering/about.hbs.md) - For platform
 engineers that want to author supply chains that simplify developer cognitive load, and ensure